We will edit this post as new updates become available, so check back again regularly.

 All Parishes must comply with the NSW Government requirement to complete a Covid-Safe Plan and register as a Covid-Safe Business.

-Places of worship are limited to 100 people, subject to the one person per four square metre rule (excluding clergy and liturgical ministers).
+a.
+Attendance at Places of Worship is limited to one person per two square metres (excluding clergy and liturgical ministers).

 a.
 Sanitisation of hands before entering the church, hall, prayer room, etc.

 b.
-Wiping down of pews and common areas at conclusion of Mass or gathering.
+Wiping down of pews and common areas at conclusion of Mass or gathering is encouraged.

 c.
-Priest and Extraordinary Ministers of Holy Communion to purify hands with sanitiser before and after offering Holy Communion.
+Priests and Extraordinary Ministers of Holy Communion to purify hands with sanitiser before and after offering Holy Communion.

 d.
 Limit the use of communal books.
-Ensure they are cleansed between use.
+Ensure they are cleaned between use.

 b.
 Sacred Host to be offered only, not the Precious Blood.